Russia-Ukraine War: What to know on Russia’s war in Ukraine | Times Leader

 The U.N.
 World Food Program says millions of people inside Ukraine, a major global wheat supplier, will need food aid “immediately.”

-Ukraine’s president was set to brief U.S. senators on Saturday on a video conference call as Congress considers a request for $10 billion in emergency funding for humanitarian aid and security needs.
+The U.S. Congress is considering a request for $10 billion in emergency funding for humanitarian aid and security needs.

+Ukrainian refugees continued to pour into neighboring countries, including Poland, Romania and Moldova.

+In Chisinau, the capital of Moldova, hundreds of families, many from Ukraine’s Donetsk region, took refuge in a sports venue.
+The refugees milled about or tried to relax on cots Saturday while lamenting what they were forced to leave behind.

 HOW MANY CASUALTIES?